-Why South East Asia
+Why Southeast Asia

-Multinationals say that Asean’s policies of economic integration, which are slated to lead to the formation of the Asean Economic Community by the end of 2015, are already making a difference to their investment strategies.
-Asean countries are beginning to think and act like a single market of 617 million people rather than a loose conglomeration of 10 markets.
-When they consolidate, Asean’s success in overcoming its economic and social diversity will position it as an important player in the international economy.
+Asean – the Association of Southeast Asian Nations – is a collective group that brings together 10 countries in the region: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+Multinationals say that Asean’s policies of economic integration, which led to the formation of the Asean Economic Community in 2015, are making a difference to their investment strategies.
+Asean countries are beginning to think and act like a single market of 655 million people rather than a loose conglomeration of 10 markets.
+As these markets consolidate their resources and strategies, Asean’s success in overcoming its economic and social diversity will position it as an important player in the international economy.